alexlawrence/reznik/README.md

 ###Evaluation

-Instead of parsing JavaScript reznik actually executes the code using either NodeJS or PhantomJS.
+Instead of parsing JavaScript reznik actually executes code using either NodeJS or PhantomJS.
-In both environments each file evaluation is aborted silently upon encountering any script error.
+In both environments each individual file evaluation is aborted silently upon encountering any script error.
-When executed within NodeJS all define() and require() calls preceded by any browser specific code are not detected.
+When executed in NodeJS all define() and require() calls preceded by any browser specific code are not detected.
-Therefore the recommended execution environment is PhantomJS.
+Therefore the recommended execution environment is PhantomJS (see command line usage).

 ###Restrictions